APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 		- "See 526 U.S. at 646-7 (“We thus conclude that recipients of federal funding may be liable for `subject[ing]' their students to discrimination where the recipient is deliberately indifferent to known acts of student-on-student sexual harassment and the harasser is under the school's disciplinary authority.”); Brown, 82 F.4th at 875 (“[A] key consideration is whether the school has some form of disciplinary authority over the harasser in the setting in which the harassment takes place.”);"

 - The incident occurred in 2019, [CNN](https://www.cnn.com/2020/05/06/politics/education-secretary-betsy-devos-title-ix-regulations/index.html) referred to an "2011 Obama-era Dear Colleague letter" that defined sexual harassment before the 2020 FR.
-I would assume it is the 2011 Dear Colleague letter that served as the foundation for Campus SaVE.
-Verify at a later time.
-Currently I will assume that at this time SCU was functioning under the guidance of this Dear Colleague letter.
-Within this letter is the statement,

 	"As explained in OCR’s 2001 Guidance, when a student sexually harasses another student, the harassing conduct creates a hostile environment if the conduct is sufficiently serious that it